KyleJosling/QR-Pose-Position/README.md

 1. Load calibration parameters
 2. Find image points in QR Code using QRPoints.py, use solvePnP to get rotation vectors
-3. Draw axis on image.
+3. Draw axis on image
 4. Get rotation from rvecs using cv2.Rodrigues()
 5. Decompose rotation matrix into yaw, pitch and roll angles.
-Yaw, pitch and roll follow the aircraft principle axis.
+Yaw, pitch and roll follow the aircraft principle axis